tpietruszka/globality-black/README.md

 # fmt: on
 ```

-Note that by as a default (same as `black`), `globality-black` will write the expression above as a
+Note that as a default (same as `black`), `globality-black` will write the expression above as a
 one-liner.

 Pending / Future work
 ------------

-- Usage in VScode
+- Explode ternary operators under some criteria
+- Nested comprehensions

 Please give us feedback if you find any issues